-If you are using a CRM to manage sales and customer success, log any feedback you get from prospects or customers in your CRM tool to reference in future conversations with them.
+If you are using a CRM to manage sales and customer success, log NPS scores and any feedback you get from prospects or customers in your CRM tool to reference in future conversations with them.

 Whenever you receive personal or professional feedback specifically for you, take note of the feedback, who gave it, and what you think you can do about it in Evernote.